-This is supposed to be a peaceful and quiet place where wildlife and humans alike can co-exist in a stressfree environment.
+This is supposed to be a peaceful and quiet place where wildlife and humans can co-exist in a stress-free environment.
 Sadly, that’s not always the case during holiday periods and, at other times as well.

-We’re hoping after posting this on several Marloth Park pages in Facebook some holidaymakers may have an opportunity to realize the value of an opportunity to experience this magical place.
+We’re hoping after posting this on several Marloth Park pages in Facebook some holidaymakers may have an opportunity to realize the value of a chance to experience this magical place.

 The rules and regulations for Marloth Park may be found here at this link.
-Although many of these rules are applicable to construction and building, in reading through the list, toward the end, each regulation has a deep and genuine purpose of maintaining the integrity and value of this special community and safety for all blessed to be here.
+Although many of these rules apply to construction and building, in reading through the list, toward the end, each regulation has a deep and genuine purpose of maintaining the integrity and value of this particular community and safety for all blessed to be here.

 |A saddle-billed stork on the Crocodile River this morning.|

 Sure, we are only visitors ourselves here (for almost one year, leaving in February and who are we to tell others how to behave?
 But, our motives are not entirely altruistic.